-If the subject approaches or retreats from the camera at a constant rate. the camera tracks the subject and predicts the focusing distance immediately before the picture is taken.
+If the subject approaches or retreats from the camera at a constant rate, the camera tracks the subject and predicts the focusing distance immediately before the picture is taken.
 This is for obtaining correct focus at the moment of exposure.

-- When the AF point selection is automatic. first the center AF point will focus the subject.
-Within the spot metering circle. there are six invisible Assist AF points (in diagram) that function in the AI SERVO AF mode.
-So even if the subject moves slightly away from the center AF point, the camera can still continue focusing.
-If the subject moves completely away from the center AF point during focusing, the adjacent AF point will continue focusing the subject as long as it covers the subject. - With a manually selected AF point, the selected AF point will focus track the subject.
+- When the AF point selection is automatic, the camera first uses the center AF point to focus.
+During autofocusing, if the subject moves away from the center AF point, focus tracking continues as long as the subject is covered by another AF point. - With a manually selected AF point, the selected AF point will focus track the subject.